adrdsouza/rotten/docs/payments/nmi-payment-integration.md

 # NMI Payment Gateway Integration

-This document outlines the implementation details and configuration of the NMI (Network Merchants, Inc.) payment gateway integration for the Damned Designs e-commerce platform.
+This document outlines the implementation details and configuration of the NMI (Network Merchants, Inc.) payment gateway integration for the Rotten Hand e-commerce platform.

 ## Overview